Devi Mukut: Glaciers and rivers

-Dakshini Rishi Glacier on the eastern side and Trisul Glacier on the western side. both these glacier drains into Rishi Ganga.
-Rishi Ganga met with Dhauli ganga near Rini.
+Dakshini Rishi Glacier on the eastern side and Trisul Glacier on the western side, both these glaciers drains into Rishi Ganga.
+Rishi Ganga meets with Dhauli ganga near Rini.
 Later Dhauli ganga met with Alaknanda river at Vishnu Prayag.
-Alaknanda River is one of the main tributaries of river Ganga that laer joins Bhagirathi River the other main tributaries of river Ganga at Dev Prayag and became Ganga there after.
+Alaknanda River is one of the main tributaries of river Ganga that later joins Bhagirathi River the other main tributaries of river Ganga at Dev Prayag and became Ganga there after.